Tsuu T'ina 145: Glenmore Reservoir claims

 The Tsuut'ina nation and the federal government settled on compensation for the flooding caused by the creation of the Glenmore Reservoir in 1930.
-The federal government compensated the nation with $20M in 2013.
+The federal government compensated the nation with $20 million in 2013.
 The compensation was divided by half for the greater community and $5,500 for each member of the tribe.

 Grey Eagle Casino

 In 2007, the Tsuut'ina constructed the Grey Eagle Casino outside city limits on land formerly occupied by the Harvey Barracks.
 The land was ceded back to the nation in 1996 when the lease expired.
-As of 2014 the casino is exempt from province wide anti-smoking legislature and caters to smoking gamblers.
-As well, the facility provides clean air for non smoking gamblers via a $2M air filtration system.
+As of 2014 the casino is exempt from province wide anti-smoking legislation and caters to smoking gamblers.
+As well, the facility provides clean air for non smoking gamblers via a $2 million air filtration system.

 According to gambling researcher Gary Smith, the Grey Eagle Casino's proximity to nearby Mount Royal University might cause for concern as an addictive influence among susceptible students.
-Students who might be tempted to spend their leisure time there or enticed to eat there.
-However, representatives from Grey Eagle and Mount Royal Vice President Duane Anderson, observe that casino has not had a significant influence since opening in 2007.
+Students might be tempted to spend their leisure time there or enticed to eat there.
+However, representatives from Grey Eagle and Mount Royal Vice President Duane Anderson, said that the casino had not had a significant influence since opening in 2007.
 The concern of the expanded casino's influence upon Mount Royal University's student body remains.
 Mount Royal University's student wellness centre provides information and assistance for students with addictive vices such as gambling.

 The Grey Eagle Casino began a major expansion, including construction of a hotel, in 2012.
-However, residents of the neighbouring Lakeview community have raised concern for potential increases in traffic.
+However, residents of the neighbouring Lakeview community raised concern for potential increases in traffic.

-In 2014, the Grey Eagle Casino underwent a renovation, and a new hotel/conference facility and event center were added.
+In 2014, the Grey Eagle Casino underwent a renovation, and a new hotel/conference facility and event centre were added.